AnthonyGress/Stargate-App/README.md

 ## Description

-A full stack web app that serves as a forum for users to post and comment on blog posts.
+A full stack web app that provides a fun and interactive way to learn about celestial bodies!

 This application's structure follows the Model-View-Controller paradigm.
 It uses **_Handlebars.js_** for managing Views, **_MySQL2_** and **_Sequelize_** to connect to a MySQL database for the Models, and **_Express.js_** for the Controllers.